 Library Access and Borrowing

-After graduation, HGSE alumni may continue to use the library and to borrow materials from the collection.
-To apply for a HGSE Alumni Library Card, please fill out the online Registration Form.
+- After graduation, HGSE alumni may continue to use Gutman library and to borrow materials from the collection.
+To apply for a Gutman library card, please fill out the HGSE Alumni Library Card Form.
 To update your contact information, please use the online Change of Address Form.

 Other Harvard Alumni

-Alumni of other Harvard schools may present identification at the front desk and sign in to use materials from Gutman's Collections in the library.
-For borrowing privileges at Gutman, please see information on Special Borrower cards.
+- Alumni of other Harvard schools may present identification at the front desk and sign in to use materials from Gutman's Collections in the library.
+For borrowing privileges at Gutman, other alumni may purchase a Gutman Library Special Borrower card.
+Please see information on Special Borrower cards.

 Privileges for HGSE Alumni at Other Harvard Libraries

-For information about alumni use of other Harvard libraries, please consult specific library web pages or contact libraries directly.
+For information about alumni use of other Harvard libraries, please consult Visiting the Harvard Library.

 At Gutman Library